ttscoff/doing/README.md

     - there are some random special combo colors.
 Use `doing colors` to see the list
 - `%interval`: when used with the `-t` switch on the `show` command, it will display the time between a timestamp or _@start(date)_ tag and the _@done(date)_ tag, if it exists.
 Otherwise, it will remain empty.

 Date formats are based on Ruby [`strftime`](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/date/rdoc/Date.html#method-i-strftime) formatting.
+You can try it out [here](http://strftime.net).

 My normal template for the `recent` command looks like this: